mcventus/The-Gold-Miner/README.md

 ### MVP

+- once the player read the mission and instruction then can click on "Go to game" button
+- when Go to game is pressed the next stage must show avatar options
+- once the player decided on the avatar choice then "Go to play" button must be activated
+- the player must have chosen avatar
 - The game must have play button
 - the game must have quit button
 - when player press play button then play mode must be activated
 - when player press quit button game window must close
-- when play is pressed the next stage must show the mission of the game for the player
-- the player must be able to choose player
-- once the player read the mission and decided on the avatar choice then play mode must be activated
 - the avatar must make right, left, top, and bottom movements using keyboard
-- also player can use mouse to move the avatar in all directions
 - background music must play to make the game interesting
 - when player start playing, the game must count the score of the player which is based on the amount of gold collected
-- the game also must show max score after finishing playing

 ## Additional Requirements

-- also player can use mouse to move the avatar in all directions
 - background music must play to make the game interesting

 ## Wireframe: Priority Matrix